- Student Services

 ● accommodations documented by the Services for Students with Disabilities (SSD) office

-● conflicting class or exam times
+● unavoidable course or exam conflicts

 ● religious observances